Los Angeles officials Friday remembered former Councilman Tom LaBonge, who was known as Mr. Los Angeles, on the one-year anniversary of his death.

 Councilwoman Monica Rodriguez said she began her birthday Friday with a sunrise hike “to visit our very dear friend Tom LaBonge’s favorite location in Los Angeles.”

-“I just wanted to wish up into the universe and everywhere in Los Angeles, God bless you, Tom LaBonge, we miss you every day,” Rodriguez said during the City Council meeting Friday.
+“I just wanted to wish up into the universe and everywhere in Los Angeles, God bless you, Tom LaBonge, we miss you every day.”

 Following his death, Los Angeles rushed to honor him in several ways.
 The L.A.
 County Metropolitan Transportation Authority dedicated the future Wilshire/La Brea station on the Purple Line extension to him, and the city’s 311 information line added an audio clip of LaBonge to its system.